During our three months travelling around Tasmania, we managed to tackle a lot of incredible adventures here.

-If you’re looking for a true adventurous experience with epic reward on a limited timeframe, you can’t go past climbing Mt Amos in Freycinet National Park.
+If you’re looking for a true adventurous experience with epic reward on a limited timeframe, you can’t go past climbing Mount Amos in Freycinet National Park.

 Mount Amos Trail Conditions

-Parks Tasmania classify this walk as Grade 4, just below the Cradle Mountain summit hike, and is only recommended for people with bushwalking experience.
+Parks Tasmania classify the Mount Amos track as Grade 4, just below the Cradle Mountain summit hike, and is only recommended for people with bushwalking experience.

-In bad weather the Mount Amos hike would be very dangerous, bordering impossible, as the granite rocks lose all grip with the slightest hint of moisture.
+In bad weather the Mount Amos hike would be very dangerous, bordering impossible, as the granite rock slabs lose all grip with the slightest hint of moisture.

 Under no circumstance should you attempt to climb Mount Amos in wet conditions.

-If it has rained the day before, or there is rain in the forecast, skip this track and instead consider the Wineglass Bay walk (which we also have an awesome guide about).
+If it has rained the day before, or there is rain in the forecast, skip this Mt Amos and instead consider the Wineglass Bay walk in Freycinet National Park (which we also have an awesome guide about).